-A less common mistake is the Comoros being called "the islands of the moon."
-This is due to misinterpretation of a label in Arabic on a 12th century Indian Ocean map.
-The label correctly identifies the islands as "al Qmr" (the Comoros).
-However, the Arabic meaning of ‘al Qmr’ is “the moon” and someone unacquainted with the Islands transformed their name into “the islands of the moon”.
-This mistake has since appeared in a number of publications.
+Another error is the Comoros being called "the islands of the moon".
+This is an interesting mistake due to a misinterpretation of a label on a 12th century map drawn by the Arab geographer, al-Idrisi.
+The label is written in Arabic and correctly identifies the islands as "al Qmr" (the Comoros).
+However, the Arabic meaning of ‘al Qmr’ is “the moon” and writers unfamiliar with the Islands misunderstood the label and published their name as "the islands of the moon”.
+This error can still be found in publications today.

 Livingstone’s Flying Fox

-A large variety of sea life can be found in the waters around the Comoros.
-One can find everything from giant whales, large sharks, big manta rays, sailfish, sunfish, to lobsters, crabs, blennies (Alticus anjouanae) and tiny shrimp.
-Multiple forms of marine life exist in the deep water close to the islands, among the coral reefs, on the miles of both rocky shores and sandy beaches.
-Fresh water streams and shoreline springs help to add to the diversity of plant and animal life in the Islands.
-In recent years, however, there has been an increase in pollution from human activity that now threatens much of the coastal life around the islands.
-The coral reefs and their associated sea life are especially in danger.
+A large variety of animal life also exists in Comorian waters.
+Everything from whales, sharks, manta rays, sailfish, sunfish, coelacanths, to lobsters, crabs, blennies (Alticus anjouanae) and tiny shrimp exist in the deep water close to the islands and on the miles of rocky shores and sandy beaches.
+Fresh water streams and shoreline springs help to add to the diversity of plant and animal life around the Islands.

 THE UNION OF THE COMOROS

-At the Berlin conference of 1884-5, the major European powers divided up their spheres of influence in Africa and the Comoros became a French protectorate.
-France declared them a colony in 1912 then, in 1946, they became an Overseas Territory of France.
-They remained under direct French political control until 1975 when the local government declared the Islands' independence.
-Three years of political turmoil then ensued followed by three of the islands forming the Federal Islamic Republic of the Comoro Islands in 1978.
-The three islands: Grande Comore, Moheli, and Anjouan, constituted the Republic while Mayotte remained under French administration.
-French administration of Mayotte was disputed by the new Comorian government and the United Nations General Assembly recognized the island as part of the independent nation of the Comoros.
-In spite of these actions, the French government remained in control of the island and made it a Department of France in March, 2011.
-Mayotte remains a part of France today.
+At the Berlin Conference of 1884-5, European nations divided up Africa into spheres of influence and the Comoros became a French Protectorate.
+They were subsequently declared a French colony in 1912 and a French Overseas Territory in 1946.
+The Comoros remained a French Overseas Territory until 1975 when the local government declared the Islands' independence.
+In 1978, after three years of political turmoil, three of the islands; Grande Comore, Moheli, and Anjouan, formed the Federal Islamic Republic of the Comoro Islands while France retained control of Mayotte.
+This control was disputed by the new Comorian government and the United Nations General Assembly also recognized the island of Mayotte as a part of the independent nation of the Comoros.
+In spite of these actions, the French government retained control of Mayotte and, in March of 2011, made the island a Department of France.
+It remains a part of France to this day.

-Some web sites with information about the Comoro Islands are:
+Some web sites with further information about the Comoro

 Seniors Discover the Comoros by Jim Becker.